10 min read

 It’s tempting to focus on numbers and use improper form to get that last rep. Do not do this!
 As the Mayo Clinic says “The better your form, the better your results” If you’re unsure whether your form is good, have a trainer or other fitness specialist, evaluate it.

-It’s also relatively easy to overextend when lifting weights, which can lead to strained muscles and joints and other injuries
+It’s also relatively easy to overextend when lifting weights, which can lead to strained muscles and joints and other injuries.

 Our best recommendation is to have a workout buddy.
-It’s always more fun to do things with someone and when you’re lifting heavier or near your limit and they can provide a spot for you.
+It’s always more fun to do things with someone and when you’re lifting heavier or near your limit, they can provide a spot for you.
 When starting out, make sure to err on the side of doing too little until you gauge your body's current level of strength.

 How much is right for you?